 - Center the word “References” (in bold font but without quotation marks) on the top line of a new page following your conclusion.
 This term is also now regarded as a Level 1 heading.
 If you have only one resource to cite in the entire paper, APA authorizes the use of singular “Reference.”

 - Use hanging indents (the first line of each entry should be left-justified, with lines two+ indented ½” from the left margin).

 - Alphabetize all entries by the first word in each (usually the first author’s last name for each).

-- There should only be one space after periods in the reference list entries (two spaces after closing punctuation in the body of the paper).
+- There should only be one space after periods in the reference list entries, just as in the body of the paper.

-- Do not include reference entries for classical works (including the Bible) and personal communication.
+- Do not include reference entries for personal communication.